kenwalger/pilotweather/README.md

 pilotweather
 ============

-Node.js app to check the current status of US airports and their associated weather conditions
+Node.js app to check the current status of US airports and their associated weather conditions.

+The JSON data comes from http://weather.gov and the NOAA's National Weather Service via the FAA's API (instructions for the API http://services.faa.gov/).

 From a command prompt, run the app using